pardonmycode/Abap-Action-Chain/Readme.md

 In Eclipse:
 >
 > Create new empty Feature Project
-> go to feature.xml under the Tab "Included Plug-ins" and
+> go to feature.xml
-> include your newly created Plug-in Project "AbapPluginName" in the Feature Project
+> include your newly created Plug-in Project "AbapPluginName" under the Tab "Included Plug-ins"

 > click in upper right corner "Export deployable Plug-ins.."
 > Now you should have a jar-Files( content.jar, artifacts.jar etc..),